 COCKTAILS

-In the nightclub Porta Bar Mykonos our mixologists are on the constant search for innovative fusions and creative mixology of fresh ingredients made from a vast selection of fruit, herbs and spices from all over the world combined with premium spirits.
+In the nightclub Porta Bar Mykonos our bartenders are on the constant search for innovative fusions and creative mixology of fresh ingredients made from a vast selection of fruit, herbs and spices from all over the world combined with premium spirits.

 Where Did the Name “Cocktail” Originate?